hindu-comm/mail_stream_advaita-l/2015/06/Difficulty_with_Akha/72__shrImallalitAlAlitaH.md

 > > Is this the right understanding of Akhandakara Vrtti ?
 Pl clarify.
 > >
 >
-> ​No, it is not.
+> No, it is not.
 >
 > For better understanding, see tarka-sa~Ngraha for niShprakAraka-GYAna and
 > advaita-siddhiH for akhaNDAkAra-prakaraNa.
 > For definition of AkAra in vedAnta-system, you should search
-> advaita-siddhiH again.​
+> advaita-siddhiH again.
 >
 >
 >